-This machine is specifically designed to target the shoulder muscles, as it provides a controlled environment for overhead pressing movements.
+This machine is specifically designed to target the shoulder muscles, providing a controlled environment for overhead pressing movements.
 It is an excellent exercise for building the front and side deltoid muscles.

 Machine presses are better than free-weight presses because they are stable and safer.